whyboris/utilitarianism.net/content/glossary.md

 _→ Main article:_ [_Equality objection to utilitarianism_](/objections-to-utilitarianism/equality)

 Some argue that utilitarianism conflicts with the ideal of equality.
-Suppose, for example, that you could choose between two possible distributions of wellbeing, _Equality_ and _Inequality_: Equality has 1,000 people at wellbeing level 45, while Inequality has 500 people at 80 wellbeing and another 500 people at 20 wellbeing.
+Suppose, for example, that you could choose between two possible distributions of well-being, _Equality_ and _Inequality_: Equality has 1,000 people at well-being level 45, while Inequality has 500 people at 80 well-being and another 500 people at 20 well-being.

-By the lights of utilitarianism, only the sum total of wellbeing determines the goodness of an outcome: it does not matter how that wellbeing is distributed across people.
-Since the sum total of wellbeing is greater in Inequality (= 50) than in Equality (= 45), the unequal outcome is preferable according to utilitarianism.
-Some philosophers object to the utilitarian view regarding this choice, claiming that the equal distribution of wellbeing in Equality provides a reason to choose this outcome.
-On this view, total wellbeing is not all that matters; equality of distribution also matters.
+By the lights of utilitarianism, only the sum total of well-being determines the goodness of an outcome: it does not matter how that well-being is distributed across people.
+Since the sum total of well-being is greater in Inequality (= 50) than in Equality (= 45), the unequal outcome is preferable according to utilitarianism.
+Some philosophers object to the utilitarian view regarding this choice, claiming that the equal distribution of well-being in Equality provides a reason to choose this outcome.
+On this view, total well-being is not all that matters; equality of distribution also matters.
 Equality, it is claimed, is an important moral consideration that the utilitarian overlooks.

 See the article [The Equality Objection](/objections-to-utilitarianism/equality) on how proponents of utilitarianism might respond to this objection.